Chittenden County, Vermont: Elections

 In 1828, Chittenden County voted for National Republican Party candidate John Quincy Adams and in 1832 voted for Henry Clay.

 From William Henry Harrison in 1836 to Winfield Scott in 1852, the county voted for the Whig Party candidates.

 From John C. Frémont in 1856 to Calvin Coolidge in 1924, the Republican Party had a 68-year winning streak in the county.

 In 1928, Chittenden County was won by Democrat Al Smith, making him the first Democratic candidate to carry the county.
 The county also voted for Franklin D. Roosevelt in all four of his presidential runs from 1932 to 1944.
 During that time, Chittenden County, along with Franklin and Grand Isle Counties, became Democratic enclaves in an otherwise Republican-voting Vermont.
 The county also was won by Harry S. Truman in 1948.

 Dwight D. Eisenhower was able to win back Chittenden County for the Republicans during the 1952 and 1956 elections.
 The county went to Democratic candidates John F. Kennedy in 1960, Lyndon B. Johnson in 1964, and Hubert H. Humphrey in 1968.

 Incumbent President Richard Nixon carried the county in 1972, as did Gerald Ford in 1976.
 In 1980, Jimmy Carter narrowly won the county.
 In 1984, Ronald Reagan became the last Republican presidential candidate to win Chittenden County.

 Since Michael Dukakis won the county in 1988, it has been won by Democratic candidates, and along with Windham County, has been considered one of the bluest counties in Vermont.
 In recent years, the GOP has turned in some of its worst showings in memory.
-Since Bill Clinton won the county by a nearly two-to-one margin in 1992, no Republican has managed 40% of the county’s vote.
+Since Bill Clinton won the county by a nearly two-to-one margin in 1992, no Republican has managed 40% of the county's vote.

-In 2020, Chittenden was the bluest county in the bluest state, backing Joe Biden by a 54% margin.
+In 2020, Chittenden was the bluest county in the bluest state, backing Joe Biden by a 55% margin.

-In gubernatorial elections, Chittenden County is slightly more competitive, as Vermont Republicans are generally far more moderate than at a nationwide level.
-In the past 10 gubernatorial elections, the county has voted for the Democratic candidate for governor six times and for the Republican candidate four times.
-More recently, incumbent Republican governor Phil Scott won nearly 67% of the county's votes in the 2020 Vermont gubernatorial election.
+In gubernatorial elections, Chittenden County is slightly more competitive, as Vermont Republicans are generally far more moderate than at the nationwide level.
+In the past ten gubernatorial elections, the county has voted for the Republican candidate for governor six times and for the Democratic candidate four times.
+More recently, incumbent Republican governor Phil Scott won over 69% of the county's votes in the 2024 Vermont gubernatorial election.